MatthijsKamstra/hxexterns/howto.md

 var sprite = new Sprite();
 ```

-So a little adjustment with Haxe is nescerry (you need to know where the sprites are located in which package) but the code will look more like Haxe code this way and the transpiled data will look like the code javascript wants.
+So a little adjustment with Haxe is necessary (you need to know where the sprites are located in which package) but the code will look more like Haxe code this way and the transpiled data will look like the code JavaScript wants.